Affordable Health Insurance in the U.S. – Best Low-Cost Plans & Tips (2025)

 4. ACA Marketplace Insurance

-- 🥉 Bronze – Lowest premiums, highest out-of-pocket
+- 🥉 Bronze – Lowest premium, highest out-of-pocket

-- 🥇 Gold – Higher premiums, lower out-of-pocket
+- 🥇 Gold – Higher premium, lower out-of-pocket

-- 💎 Platinum – Highest premiums, best coverage
+- 💎 Platinum – Best coverage, highest premium

 5. CHIP and Medicaid

-CHIP helps children in families that earn too much for Medicaid but not enough for private insurance...
+CHIP helps kids from families earning too much for Medicaid but too little for private insurance.

 6. Medicare and Other Options